 You should know right from the start that visiting the incredible cave system at Carlsbad Caverns National Park will desensitize you to all future cave explorations going forward!
 This is truly one of the greatest natural marvels on the planet.

-In this comprehensive guide to Carlsbad Caverns NP, we will explain everything you need to know for planning your visit.
-This includes all pertinent information about making your reservations for the park (mandatory!), guided options, where to stay nearby, and other things to do on your visit.
+In this comprehensive guide to Carlsbad Caverns NP, you will learn EVERYTHING you need to know for planning your first visit.
+This includes all information relevant to visiting such as reservation requirements, guided tour options, fees, and so on, as well where to stay and things to do nearby.

 - Location: New Mexico, USA